Four Paws: History

-Four Paws was founded on 4 March 1988 by Helmut Dungler to protect animals from being farmed for their fur.
-In 1989, the first charges were brought against a number of fur farms in Austria.
-Furthermore, Austrian Airlines and Lauda Air stopped the transport of captured exotic birds.
+Four Paws was founded on 4 March 1988 by Helmut Dungler and friends to protect animals from being farmed for their fur.

 In 1991, Four Paws demanded the mandatory labelling of eggs and a total ban on battery cages for egg-laying hens.
 In 1998, the organisation opened the first sanctuary for bears in Arbesbach, Austria.
 In 1999, the foundation brought about the closure of Austria's largest battery cage egg producer.

 In 2000, Bear Sanctuary Belitsa opened in Bulgaria, and the first three former dancing bears moved in.
 In 2002, animal welfare entered Germany's basic law, and Federal Minister Renate Künast thanked Four Paws by name.
 In 2005, the Federal Animal Welfare Act came into force in Austria and banned both fur farming and the use of wild animals in circuses.
-In 2008, the Lionsrock big cat sanctuary opened in Bethlehem, South Africa.
+In 2008, the Lionsrock Big Cat Sanctuary opened in Bethlehem, South Africa.
 Helmut Dungler was awarded the Silver Order of Merit for Services Rendered to the Republic of Austria.

 In 2010, Four Paws started a collaboration with the Princess Alia Foundation of Jordan, with the Al Ma'wa for Nature and Wildlife project.
 In 2012, an EU-wide ban on conventional battery cages for hens came into force.

 In 2014, the Bear Sanctuary Prishtina in Kosovo was opened.
 In 2015, Four Paws initiated a campaign against canned lion hunting, which attracted 281,000 supporters.
 In 2018, the organisation rescued lions and bears from "Europe's worst zoo", in Tirana, Albania.
 The same year, the first International Animal Welfare Summit was organised by Four Paws in Vienna, with famous guests that included Chinese artist Ai Weiwei.